 Trainees are expected to strong foundation in pharmacological sciences as well as complete the degree requirements of their Ph.D. program.
-Our trainees engage in ourstrongcompetency based, interdisciplinary, yet individualized training that allows for their specialized interests.
-The program currently has 10 funded positions and is the process fo applying for renewal for the 2021-2022 year.
-Junior Trainees are supported during their second andthirdyears of their doctoral studies.
+Our trainees engage in our strong competency based, interdisciplinary, yet individualized training that allows for their specialized interests.
+The program currently has 12 funded positions.
+Junior Trainees are supported during their second and third years of their doctoral studies.
 New trainees will be admitted to the program in July each year.

 I. Statement of Interest: Students should describe their thesis research, academic accomplishments, and explain why they are interested in joining the PSTP.
 They should describe how their participation in the program will help them achieve their research and training goals.
 (1 page limit) *Submitted through online application.

 II.
 Background Information: (available from departmental student services staff)

 - Letters of recommendation from the student's original application.